-For most part of my life I was grew up in a culture where going barefoot was quite the norm.
-I lived barefoot, both indoors and out.
+For the most part of my life I grew up in a culture where going barefoot was quite the norm.
+I practically lived barefoot and I thoroughly enjoyed it.
 As I grew up and moved countries I have had to adapt to cultural changes.
 Nowadays going barefoot is really a privilege for me and if I’m lucky, it’s something I get to do once a week.
 I love to get my feet dirty.
 I always find it nourishing and highly therapeutic to spend the day outdoors in nature.
-Especially in today’s modern, technology driven world, getting out more and connecting with the earth is something we should all be doing more of but in reality, end up doing very little of.
+Especially in today’s modern, technology-driven world, getting out more and connecting with the earth is something we should all be doing more of but in reality, end up doing very little of.
 A visit to a sandy beach, exploring a nature trail or simply getting your hands dirty in your own back garden can easily become a daily mindful practice that’s calming and healing.
 If you find the traditional cross-legged meditation a bore, why not try this instead to relax and heal?

 A few things to keep in mind –

 - Synthetic rubber /plastic soles disconnect you from the earth.
 Leather soles do not.

 - Like with a lot of detoxes, when you start to ground on a regular basis, you may notice your health getting worse first before it gets better.